Migrating WordPress from Apache to OpenLiteSpeed with Docker

 Troubleshooting

-This means PHP is not being processed.
+PHP isn’t being processed.
 The scripthandler isn’t mapping .php files to the lsphp processor.
 Make sure you’re using the base image’s default config and not overriding httpd_config.conf.

 503 Service Unavailable